An Efficient Algorithm for Generalized Polynomial Partitioning and Its Applications

-Since each node of $\T$ has degree at most $O(D^d)$ and the size of the subproblem reduces by a factor of $D$ at each level of the recursion, a standard analysis shows that the total size of the data structure is $O(n^{d+\eps})$, where $\eps >0$ is a constant that can be made arbitrarily small by choosing $D$ and $n_0$ to be sufficiently large.
-Similarly, the expected preprocessing time is also $O(n^{d+\eps})$.
+Since $|\S_\omega| \le n/4$ and the recursion stops when the input size becomes at most $n_0$, the depth of $\T$ is $O(\log n)$.
+To bound the size of the data structure, let $\sigma(n)$ denote the maximum size of the data structure constructed on an input of size $n$.
+Then we obtain the following recurrence for $\sigma(n)$:

+We claim that the solution to the above recurrence is $\sigma(n) \le n^{d+\delta}$.
+The claim follows immediately for $n \le n_0$.
+So using induction hypothesis and (\ref{eq:space}), we obtain

+The last inequality follows because $d \ge 1$, $n > n_0$, and $n_0$ is chosen sufficiently large (in particular $n_0 \ge 2c_1$).
+An analogous argument shows that the expected preprocessing time is also $O(n^{d+\delta})$.

-Given a query point $q\in \RR^d$, we compute the cumulative weight of the sets containing $q$ by traversing a path in the tree in a top-down manner: We start from the root and maintain a partial weight $W$, which is initially set to $0$.
-At each node $v$, we find the sign condition~$\sigma$ of the polynomial tuple at $v$ whose realization contains $q$, add $W_\sigma$ to $W$, and recursively query the child $z_\sigma$ of $v$.
-The total query time is $O(\log n)$, where the constant of proportionality depends on $D$ (and thus on $\eps$).
+\paragraph{Query procedure.} Given a query point $q\in \RR^d$, we compute the cumulative weight of the sets containing $q$ by traversing a path in the tree in a top-down manner: We start from the root and maintain a partial weight $W$, which is initially set to $0$.
+Suppose we are at a node $v$.
+If $v$ is a leaf, we scan the list $\S_v$ stored at $v$.
+If $S\in \S_v$ contains $q$, then we add $w(S)$ to the partial weight $W$.
+If $v$ is an interior node, then we add the weight $W_v$ stored at $v$ to $W$.
+Let $\Omega_v$ be the partition constructed at $v$.
+We find the cell $\omega\in\Omega_v$ containing $v$ and recursively visit the child $z_\omega$ of $v$.
+The total query time is $O(\log n)$, where the constant of proportionality depends on $\eps$.
 Putting everything together, we obtain the following:

 \begin{theorem} Let $\S$ be a set of $n$ semi-algebraic sets in $\RR^d$, each of complexity at most~$b$ for some constant $b>0$, and let $w(S)$ be the weight of each set $S\in\S$ that belongs to a semigroup.
-Assuming that the semigroup operation can be performed in constant time, $\S$ can be preprocessed in $O_{b,d}(n^{d+\eps})$ randomized expected time into a data structure of size $O_{b,d}(n^{d+\eps})$, for any constant $\eps>0$, so that the cumulative weight of the sets that contains a query point can be computed in $O_{b,d,\eps}(\log n)$ time. \end{theorem}
+Let $\eps>0$ be a constant.
+Assuming that the semigroup operation can be performed in constant time, $\S$~can be preprocessed in $O(n^{d+\eps})$ randomized expected time into a data structure of size $O(n^{d+\eps})$ so that the cumulative weight of the sets that contain a query point can be computed in $O(\log n)$ time. \end{theorem}